 While log-based SIEMs can be powerful monitoring tools, the process, data and alert volume, configuration, and maintenance can be expensive to maintain — particularly for smaller businesses.

-Keith Chabot, IT Director for 100-person accounting firm Marcil Lavallée, recently considered purchasing a SIEM solution but had concerns it would require too much time, money, and expertise.
+Keith Chabot, IT Director for the 100-person accounting firm Marcil Lavallée, recently considered purchasing a SIEM solution but had concerns it would require too much time, money, and expertise.

 Endpoint detection and response (EDR)